 When most a-level activities are complete or you cannot work on an essential task, move on to a b-level item.
 If you are unable to work on an item marked b, move on to a c-level task.
 If any one item remains on your list for more than four weeks, however, you need to reevaluate the activity.
 Is it something you really need to do or can you delegate the task?

-Remember, however, you can’t make activities that are essential, such as writing your SOAP notes, c-level tasks just because you don’t like the task.
+Remember, however, you can’t make activities that are essential for a massage therapist, such as writing your SOAP notes, c-level tasks just because you don’t like the task.

 Time Management Tips